BorisGerretzen/Zs2Decode/README.md

 # Zs2Decode
 This is an implementation of a decoder for ZwickRoell .zs2 files built in C#.
-Not everything is working yet, I skipped all of the ZIMT stuff because it was too much work to implement and I don't really need it.
-Currently it is only possible to convert the entire file to xml, I am working on a way to just export the measurements.
+Currently the project supports converting .zs2 files to .xml, and getting the sensor data from a .zs2 file.
+As for decoding the .zs2 file, not all elements are correctly decoded, all elements starting with QS_, except QS_TextPar and QS_ValPar,  currently have the bytes from the binary as value.

 I would not have been able to make this without [Chris Petrich](https://github.com/cpetrich)'s [great documentation](https://zs2decode.readthedocs.io/en/latest/), thanks Chris!

 ## How to install
 To install using Nuget, run ```Install-Package Zs2Decode``` in the package manager console.
 The Nuget page can be found [here](https://www.nuget.org/packages/Zs2Decode/).

 ## How to use
+These examples can also be found working in the Demo project included in the repository.
 ### Export to xml
 ```
 using System.Xml.Serialization;